OpenScienceRadio/Open-Science-Radio-Preparations_for_interview_partners/README.md

 ## Internet connection

-Ideally connect your computer via ethernet in order have the best connection.
+Ideally connect your computer via ethernet in order to have the best connection.
+WiFi will work, but always runs the risk of dropouts (and has done so quite a few times).

 ## Microphone / Headset

-Please use a headset idealy with microphone.
+If you can, please always use headphones, otherwise your microphone will also take up the sound from your loudspeakers, resulting in echo or feedback.

+Please try to avoid using the built-in microphones of your computer/notebook,as these are usually not too good and will also take up a lot of the room and noises from typing or just touching the desk it stands on.

+A headset, combination of microphone and headphones, is a convenient solution.
+There are a lot of headset often used for VoIP conferences, Skype calls, or delivered with your mobile phone.
+Not all of them do sound good, so let us know what you have (and sometimes a little test run would also be helpful).

+Using a proper microphone will help providing the best audio quality, however not everybvody has one at hand.
+If you're not sure about your setup, let us know and we'll figure it out together.

 ## Studio Link